 12 Most Haunted Places in South Jersey

 When the weather turns cool and autumn is in the air, people turn their thoughts to the spooky and scary.
-But there are some places where paranormal activity can be seen throughout the year…but especially around Halloween.
+There are some places where paranormal activity can be seen throughout the year, but especially around Halloween.
 These are the haunted places in South Jersey that will scare you.

 Emlen Physick House and Estate